stirelli/bank-marketing-model-comparison/README.md

-# Practical Application III: Bank Marketing Model Comparison Classifiers
+# Practical Application Assignment 17.1: Comparing Classifiers

-This repository contains the project for **Practical Application Assignment 17.1: Predicting Client Subscription Likelihood for Bank Marketing Campaigns**.
+This repository contains the project for **Practical Application Assignment 17.1: Comparing Classifiers**.
 The objective of this project is to analyze factors that influence clients' likelihood to subscribe to a term deposit, optimizing marketing campaigns using various machine learning models.

 ## Table of Contents